Department Chair Resources

 - For help with grant writing and other aspects of research, contact the Office of Sponsored Awards and Research Support (SARS)

-- Undergraduate Research: The Center for Undergraduate Research Support (CURS) provides programs, incentives, and resources to enhance the educational and professional development of USC Upstate undergraduate students by supporting student based research, scholarly, or creative activities.
+- The Center for Research and Scholarship Support provides programs, incentives, and resources to enhance the educational and professional development of USC Upstate undergraduate students by supporting student based research, scholarly, or creative activities.
 There are multiple funding opportunities to support student research.

 Creating a Collegial Research Culture